Your Docs Have a Second Reader Now

 - [Authentication](/guides/auth): API keys in the Authorization header

-The snippet is boring on purpose.
-That is the point: it is the docs with the cinema removed, which is exactly what the machine reader wanted all along.
-One build, two outputs, nothing kept in sync by hand.
+That plain-text view is boring on purpose, and so is the HTML underneath it once you strip the theme: the docs with the cinema removed, which is exactly what the machine reader wanted all along.

 The byproduct that becomes the moat

-Sourcey emits the machine view because it is a renderer sitting on top of source you own, not a platform selling a hosted experience.
-Once the source graph is in hand, the plain-text view is nearly free to produce; it falls out of the same build that makes the HTML.
-There is no tier to unlock it, because there is no platform underneath to meter it.
+Sourcey emits the machine-readable surface because it is a renderer sitting on top of source you own, not a platform selling a hosted experience.
+Once the source graph is in hand, the clean pages, the search index, and the plain-text views are nearly free to produce; they fall out of the same build that makes the HTML.
+There is no tier to unlock them, because there is no platform underneath to meter them.

 Write for the reader that cannot complain